-- 17. Copy the management node backup being generated as part of the upgrade, to a remote server. - 18.
-Restore the management node based on the backup saved in the previous step. - Plan for VNF downtime to complete leapp upgrade on compute nodes.
-Use the cvim_reboot_status.py provided in installer-4.2.3/tools/ directory, to identify the compute nodes that need reboot.
-Copy vim_upgrade_orchestrator.py from the tools directory to /root/ and use the -- finish_upgrade_with_reboot option or -fuwr provided in vim_upgrade_orchestrator.py for targeted compute reboots.
+- 16. Copy the management node backup generated during the previous step to a remote server. - 17.
+Re-install the management node from the 4.4.2 iso, then run the "cd /root/installer-4.4.2/tools ./import\artifacts.sh after the successful completion ; restore the management node based on the backup saved in the previous step. - 18.
+Plan for VNF downtime to complete leapp upgrade on compute nodes.
+Use the cvim\reboot\status.py provided in installer-4.4.2/tools/ directory, to identify the compute nodes that need reboot.
+Copy the 4.4.2 version of vim\upgrade\orchestrator.py to /root/ and complete the upgrade using -- finish\upgrade\with\reboot or -fuwr for targeted compute reboots.
+Take the same vim\upgrade\orchestrator.py command line as was used in Step 15, and append --finish\upgrade\with\reboot followed by a comma-separated list of compute nodes enclosed in quotation marks.
+For example: